 Be realistic in your career fair expectations; don’t expect to get a job on the spot.
 A career fair is just one step in the job search process, but is a good way to expand your network, learn more about the job market, and develop possible job leads.

 If you are not able to attend a career fair, there are still some ways you can take advantage of the opportunity to connect with representatives, and find out about opportunities.

 Look at the list of participating companies If they are coming to a fair, they are most likely hiring -- a company is in good financial shape or has a bright outlook if they are willing to spend the money to travel to a career fair.
 Learn about new companies, find out how others are doing.
 A career fair can showcase industry leaders that may not have big name recognition but may be a perfect fit for what you hope to do.
 Many companies take the time to submit job descriptions prior to their visit to campus; go ahead and apply to them!

-Job listings in Job Zone Many companies coming to a career fair will also post their job openings in Job Zone.
-Once you have identified the companies that are of interest to you, check to see if they also have a job listing in Job Zone -- then apply!
+Job listings in Handshake Many companies coming to a career fair will also post their job openings in Handshake.
+Once you have identified the companies that are of interest to you, check to see if they also have a job listing in Handshake -- then apply!

 Apply through the company web site Always apply to openings through their site.
 Even if you can come to the career fair, companies want you to submit your resume through their site because it helps them track candidates.
 So in this way, you are on a level playing field with students who do attend a fair.

-Use the Career Fair contacts Check with your program coordinator in the Office of Co-op and Career Services – we have a database of thousands of company contacts.
+Use the Career Fair contacts Check with your Career Services Coordinator in the Office of Career Services and Co-op – we have a database of thousands of company contacts.
 Recruiters from a fair, open to being contacted, will be on a list after the fair for student follow up.